abdyfranco/serveros/README.md

 by [Packages](http://s.sudre.free.fr/Software/Packages/about.html), a macOS application.

 ## Installing ##
-Before proceeding with the installation of **Xserve Reloaded** you must disable SIP in your macOS installation.
+Before proceeding with the installation of **serverOS** you must disable SIP in your macOS installation.

 The distribution package must be compiled using the Packages application, once the